Google product managers have a great job. Full stop.

 Finally, for analysis on Google's overarching strategy, Ben Thompson's Stratechery has the best, in-depth coverage.

-Finally, take the time to learn more about Google's culture.
+Finally, take the time to learn more about the scale that Google's operates at.

 In addition to making sure your skills are top-notch, do your research on the company and its products.
-While you obviously don't need detailed knowledge on all Google's products (that'd be crazy), having a well-formed perpsective on some of your favorite products, how they could be improved and what Google launch in the future is important!
+While you obviously don't need detailed knowledge on all Google's products (that'd be unreasonable), having a well-formed perspective on some of your favorite products, how they could be improved and what Google launch in the future is important!

 Real interview questions.
 Sample answers from PM leaders at Google, Amazon and Facebook.
-And study sheets on key concepts.
+Plus study sheets on key concepts.